-The Company also relies on clinical research organizations ("CROs") to manage and recruit patients for its clinical trials.
-If these CROs are unable to continue managing the clinical trials, or are unable to recruit the sufficient number of patients, the delays could adversely affect the completion of the trials and the timing of the filing of our new drug application with the U.S. Food and Drug Administration ("FDA").
+The Company also relies on clinical research organizations ("CROs") to manage and recruit subjects for its clinical trials.
+If these CROs are unable to continue managing the clinical trials, or are unable to recruit the sufficient number of subjects, the delays could adversely affect the completion of the trials and the timing of the filing of the Company's NDA with the FDA.